qgustavor/ass-parser/README.md

 - array if the descriptor key is `"Format"`;
 - object if there is a `"Format"` descriptor above in the section;
 - string otherwise.

+### `detectStringifyOptions(text)`

+Named export.
+Returns an options object to be passed to `stringify` in order to parse then stringify a subtitle with the minimal differences possible.

 ## References